alexfernandez/loadtest/README.md

 #### `statusCallback`

-Execution this function after every request operation completes.
+If present, this function executes after every request operation completes.
 Provides immediate access to test results while the test batch is still running.
 This can be used for more detailed custom logging or developing your own spreadsheet or statistical analysis of results.